reyestech/Openvas/README.md

 ## Credentialed Scan: OpenVAS Configuration

 While the Windows 10 machine restarted, the following steps were completed to configure OpenVAS for a credentialed scan:
-> 1. Create a new credential by providing the Windows 10 virtual machine's username and password to OpenVAS.
+> 1. Create a new credential by providing the username and password for the Windows 10 virtual machine to OpenVAS.
 <img src="https://github.com/user-attachments/assets/031e8bd0-16c8-4a6d-81d1-0ddebeaeacc6" width="60%" />

 > 2. Clone the existing target by clicking the sheep icon under "Actions."
 Edit the cloned target and enable SMB by selecting the credentials created in the previous step.